 Fertility and Childbearing

-- Radiation fields that include the ovaries can result in damage to a woman's supply of eggs (oocytes).
-The risk of infertility is increased with higher doses of radiation.
+Radiation fields that include the ovaries can result in damage to a woman's supply of eggs (oocytes).
+The risk of infertility is higher with higher doses of radiation.
 Your period will likely stop during treatment but may return in women younger than 40.
 If it returns, you may still be at risk of going into menopause earlier than your peers.
-This can be important information for family planning.
+This can be important to know for family planning purposes.

-- If you would like to become pregnant, seeking the opinion of a reproductive endocrinologist may be helpful.
-S/he can review the cancer treatments that you received, and review options with you.
+- If you would like to become pregnant, it can be helpful to see a reproductive endocrinologist.
+S/he can review the cancer treatments that you got and review options with you.

-- After ovarian radiation, some patients will experience early menopause (menopause that occurs before natural age).
-This can increase the risk of developing osteoporosis or heart disease.
-Young women who receive pelvic radiation may benefit from a consultation with an endocrinologist even if they do not wish to become pregnant.
+- After ovarian radiation to the ovaries, some women will go into early menopause (menopause that occurs before natural age).
+Early menopause can increase your risk for osteoporosis or heart disease.
+It may be helpful to see an endocrinologist even if you do not wish to become pregnant.
 They can discuss ways to reduce these risks, including hormone supplements, calcium, vitamin D, and exercise, depending on your case.

 - Radiation to the uterus (womb) can cause the uterus to shrink, have less elasticity (ability to stretch) and develop scar tissue.
-These changes in the uterus can cause an increased risk of miscarriage, preterm labor, and babies born at low birth weight.
+These changes in the uterus can cause a higher risk of miscarriage, preterm labor, and babies born at low birth weight.
 If you wish to become pregnant, you should be followed by a high-risk pregnancy specialist.

 Damage to the Kidney

 - Have your blood pressure checked at your annual check-ups.
-If needed, your blood pressure may be treated with medications.
+If needed, high blood pressure may be treated with medications.